streuspeicher/howto-setup-gitlab/README.md

 $> docker-compose up
 ```

-you should see that traefik is starting up and is requesting certifiates for configured domains from Let's Encrypt.
+you should see that traefik is starting up and is requesting certificates for configured domains from Let's Encrypt.

 If you access one of you domains, you should be redirected to HTTPS and get a 404 error.
 In the traefik log, you will see that no backend is configured.
 That's OK for now.